 Three Taverns Cream Weaver is back by popular demand this weekend.

 Part of the Sour Asylum Series, silky cream weaver is big on tangerine and vanilla flavors.
-Pre-sales for this beer’s return sold out in a day.
+Pre-sales for this beer has typically sold out within a day.

 Monday Night Private Island